ValkLikeVolcano/UnrealJUCE-Lab/README.md

 - Add to Project: Place the static library and the corresponding JUCE modules folder in a ThirdPartyFolder within your plugins's directory

 Note: Ensure that the paths to the third-party library and modules are correctly configured in your project's build.cs.

+To use this project with ASIO drivers, ensure ASIO drivers are installed and configured on your system.
+Then, in the Projucer, enable ASIO support in the "JUCE Audio Devices" module before building the project.